Valentina Safronova

 Valentina Ivanovna Safronova (Валентина Ивановна Сафронова; 1918 – 1 May 1943) was a Soviet partisan and intelligence officer who engaged in reconnaissance and sabotage until she was captured and killed by the Gestapo.
 On 8 May 1965, over twenty years after her death, she was posthumously awarded the title Hero of the Soviet Union.

 Early life

-Safronova was born in 1918 to a Russian family in the village of Baksheevo, but her family moved to village of Lgovsky shortly after her birth, and in 1921 the village was officially incorporated into the city of Bryansk proper.
+Safronova was born in 1918 to a Russian family in the village of Baksheevo, Oryol Gobernorate, but her family moved to village of Lgovsky shortly after her birth, and in 1921 the village was officially incorporated into the city of Bryansk proper.
 After completing school she worked as the leader of a pioneer detachment and later as a supervisor in a small savings bank that was later used as hideout by resistance members during German occupation.
 She was also a member of the Komsomol.

 World War II

 Not long after the German invasion of the Soviet Union Safronova began working as a partisan intelligence officer for the Kratsov Braynsk Partisan Detachment.
 In early September 1941 she participated on a mission where the unit parachuted into the Kletnya forest behind enemy lines, after which they engaged in several ambushes and sabotage operations while gathering intelligence, requiring her to cross the front lines on numerous occasions.

 After the Germans constructed a new theater in her hometown of Bryansk she and her fellow partisans hatched a plan to disrupt the opening ceremony.
 While the mayor was giving a speech another partisan turned off the lights so they could toss around anti-Axis pamphlets; after the brief incident Safronova ran away to the bathroom.
 While leaving the theater she accepted a ride from a German officer she knew and used that opportunity to pinpoint the location of a German airfield as well as what types of defenses the Luftwaffe aircraft were equipped with after she was made to work shoveling snow at the airfield.
 After she relayed the information to Soviet Intelligence, bombers were able to destroy 58 German aircraft and five anti-aircraft batteries based on the information she had collected.
 Later she transmitted information on the locations of fuel depots, ammunition storage facilities, and the schedules of German trains.

 On one of her most successful missions she and a partisan dressed as a German police officer delivered a crate of TNT from Moscow to Byransk, which was used to attack a factory that produced tanks and motor vehicles.
 Under her leadership the partisan unit increased to 50 members and maintained ten safehouses across the city.
 The unit derailed trains, sabotaged cars and communications systems, laid landmines, and killed German soldiers.
 Eventually German military intelligence managed to acquire a photograph of Safronova and increased their efforts to capture her.